-- Like us, follow, & share:This is the official discussion thread for the cause Louisiana Hurricane Relief @ AHAH.
+Like us, follow, & share:This is the official discussion thread for the cause Hurricane Ida Relief @ AHAH.
 Its EIN is 20-3414952 and it's a public charity based in Mattapoisett, MA.
 Research more info about the cause on GuideStar and Charity Navigator.

-Our experience tells us this recovery will be measured not in days or weeks, but months and years.
-Every donation will count; a long-term commitment requires millions of dollars to assist people who otherwise would not receive support.
-In this difficult moment, we hope you will join us as we roll up our sleeves and get ready for the hard work ahead.
+Give your support to the communities affected by Hurricane Ida and either make a donation or apply to be a volunteer.
+Recovery will be measured not in days or weeks, but months and years.
+Every donation counts; a long-term commitment requires millions of dollars to assist people who otherwise would not receive support.

 All Hands and Hearts effectively and efficiently addresses the immediate and long-term needs of communities impacted by natural disasters.
 We communicate directly with local leaders and community members and then deploy our unique model of engaging volunteers to enable direct impact, helping to build safer, more resilient schools, homes and infrastructure.
 Through community and volunteer engagement, we focus on helping families recover faster after natural disasters using our Smart Response strategy.
 In doing so, we strengthen both our volunteers and the communities in which we serve.

 Also read Charitocracy's blog post about Hurricane Ida Relief @ AHAH!

 - This topic was modified 1 year ago by RoamX.
 Reason: Added aerial photo of flooding,

 Join our community or log in to join the discussion!